 Decoupage candle containers to give them an interesting and fun appearance.
 As the candle melts down, the flame will glow through the paper or fabric adding even more character.
 Completely cover the container or add a small or decorative picture.

-Cover your work area with wax paper.
-Spills or drips are most times unavoidable, and this makes clean up much easier.
+Cover your work area with wax paper or newspaper.
+Spills or drips are most times unavoidable, and this makes cleanup much easier.

 Step 2 - Apply sealer